infrapot/hykube/README.md

 ### CRDs fragmentation

-Another example of K8S limitations is the issue with handling high amounts of CRDs, which cause fragmentation of libraries to handle hyperscaler resources, e.g., Crossplane has [150+ libraries to handle AWS services](https://marketplace.upbound.io/providers/upbound/provider-family-aws/v1.10.0/providers).
+Another example of K8S limitations is the issue with handling high amounts of CRDs, which cause fragmentation of libraries to handle hyperscaler resources, e.g., Crosspl   ane has [150+ libraries to handle AWS services](https://marketplace.upbound.io/providers/upbound/provider-family-aws/v1.10.0/providers).

+### ETCD is hard to manage

+[ETCD](https://etcd.io/) uses [Raft protocol](https://raft.github.io/) to maintain state.
+This adds additional complexity when creating disaster recovery (DR) plans, as setting up a multi-site active/active mode is required, with limited options for pilot-light or warm-standby configurations.
+Additionally, it introduces another data storage system to manage.

 ## Kubernetes good parts